mindspore-lab/mindone/examples/stable_diffusion_v2/benchmark.md

 Note that SD1.x and SD2.x share the same UNet architecture, thus their performance on vanilla training are similar.

-Note that the single card parameter dataset_sink_mode is False, while the multi card parameter dataset_sink_mode is True.

 <!--
 TB tested:
 | 1.5           |    D910x1-MS2.1      |    ControlNet      |      4x1             |     512x512         | Graph, DS, FP16,  |                 |